purpleidea/mgmt/docs/style-guide.md

 code.
 For example, `x := MyFoo("blah", false)` is less clear than `const useMagic = false; x := MyFoo("blah", useMagic)`.

+### Empty slice declarations

+When declaring a new empty slice, there are three different mechanisms:

+1. `a := []string{}`

+2. `var a []string`

+3. `a := make([]string, 0)`

+In general, we prefer the first method because we find that it is succinct, and very readable.
+The third method is the least recommended because you're adding extra data that a smart compiler could probably figure out on its own.
+There are performance implications between these three methods, so unless your code is in a fast path or memory constrained environment where this matters (and that you ideally have proof of this) please use the methods as ordered as much as possible.

 ### Consistent ordering

 In general we try to preserve a logical ordering in source files which usually